JonSil89/AI-ITSM-Compliance-Auto/README.md

     end
 ```
 ---
+## Run the Compliance Audit:
+Generate a real-time compliance report on your local machine in seconds.

 ## DevSecOps Orchestration
 The repository includes an `orchestrate.sh` script to simulate automated quality gates.
 This script ensures that the AI-powered documentation and infrastructure components are aligned with high-compliance standards (ISO/MDR) before deployment.